Create and Use Pipelines

 - For real-time pipelines: As soon as you ingest data into the source stream, the pipeline gets executed, and starts fetching and processing the data in real time.

-- For scheduled pipelines: The pipeline executes according to its predefined schedule, fetching and processing data from the source stream at the specified intervals.
+- For scheduled pipelines: The pipeline executes according to the user-defined schedule, fetching and processing data from the source stream at the specified intervals.

 Step 3: Verify Output